SkipPharaoh/python-challenge-problems-purple/Readme.md

 ## Overview

-Over the next week (week 11) you will be tasked with completing a series of coding challenges.
+Over the next week you will undertake a series of in-class exercises and coding challenges.
 These challenges will help you strengthen you problem-solving skills, reinforce your exposure to Python syntax, and give you opportunity to practice your technical interviewing/whiteboarding skills without a time limit.

 ## Requirements: